Clearstone Venture Partners

 Series D in 2010

-Soonr is a secure cloud service for teams to work together on shared digital content from any device, anywhere in the world.
-With Soonr Workplace, businesses and teams can store, share, access, search, edit and sync files across platforms with support for more than 800 mobile devices including Android, Blackberry, iPhone and iPad.
-Soonr incorporates patented rendering technology and was designed with teams, remote access and security in mind.
+Soonr is a cloud service designed for secure collaboration among teams, allowing users to work on shared digital content from any device, anywhere in the world.
+Its flagship product, Soonr Workplace, enables businesses to store, share, access, search, edit, and sync files across various platforms, supporting over 800 mobile devices, including Android, Blackberry, iPhone, and iPad.
+Soonr focuses on enhancing productivity and competitiveness for organizations by securely connecting office and mobile workers to their critical information.
+With patented rendering technology, the platform prioritizes remote access and security, making it an effective solution for teams needing reliable collaboration tools.

 Integrien